Former cabinet minister Steven Del Duca elected new Ontario Liberal leader | CBC News

 Former cabinet minister Steven Del Duca elected new Ontario Liberal leader

-Party with 8 seats faces uphill climb to rebuild before 2022 Ontario election
+New leader faces challenge to rebuild party and fundraise before 2022 Ontario election

 The beleaguered Ontario Liberals have chosen Steven Del Duca to replace former premier Kathleen Wynne and lead the party as it rebuilds from a catastrophic election defeat two years ago.